testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

    ![All three libraries are listed as installed.](media/databricks-libraries-installed.png 'Cluster Libraries')

-### Task 2: Data exploration and preparation using Apache Spark
+### Task 2: Prepare and deploy scoring web service

 In this task, you will use an Azure Databricks notebook to explore the transaction and account data.
 You will also do some data cleanup and create a feature engineering pipeline that applies these transformations each time data is passed to the model for scoring.
 Finally, you will train and deploy a machine learning model that detects fraudulent transactions.